Yasuda Keita

 Current Affiliation Organization 【 display / non-display

-• Charge of Lecture University of the Ryukyus Graduate School of Engineering and Science Material,Structural and Energy Engineering Associate Professor
+• Charge of Lecture University of the Ryukyus Graduate School of Engineering and Science Material,Structural and Energy Engineering Professor

 University 【 display / non-display